The Domestic Violence Fatality Review Commission, authorized by MCA 2-15-2017, does the following:

 The commission practices a “no blame/no shame” philosophy.
 The purpose of a fatality review is not to identify an individual or governmental authority as responsible for the deaths.
 Rather, these are complex cases, involving a number of individuals and variables.
 Domestic violence fatalities are simply not caused by any one action – or inaction – by any one person or actor.

-Amy Reiger, Legislator
+Amy Regier, Legislator

-John C. Brown, District Judge
+John Brown, Judge, 18th Judicial District Court

-Selene Koepke, DOJ Assistant Attorney General
+Selene Koepke, Assistant Attorney General, Montana Department of Justice

 The National Domestic Violence Fatality Review Initiative, housed at the Northern Arizona University, acts as a clearinghouse and resource center dedicated to domestic violence fatality review.